Eviction Protections in Canada

 - You rent a residential property anywhere in Canada.

-- Applies to both month-to-month and fixed-term leases.
+- Applies to month-to-month and fixed-term leases alike.

 - Covers apartments, houses, rooms, and most other residential rentals.

-- Document everything — keep copies of your lease, all notices, emails, and text messages with your landlord.
+- Document everything — keep your lease, every notice, and every email or text exchange with the landlord.

-- Do not leave voluntarily unless a tribunal has ordered it.
-A notice from your landlord is not the same as an eviction order.
+- Don't leave on the strength of a notice alone.
+A notice is not the same as an eviction order.

-- Contact your provincial tribunal right away: Ontario — Landlord and Tenant Board (LTB); BC — Residential Tenancy Branch (RTB); Alberta — Residential Tenancy Dispute Resolution Service (RTDRS); Quebec — Tribunal administratif du logement (TAL).
+- Contact the tribunal in your province right away: Ontario — Landlord and Tenant Board (LTB); BC — Residential Tenancy Branch (RTB); Alberta — Residential Tenancy Dispute Resolution Service (RTDRS); Quebec — Tribunal administratif du logement (TAL).

 What should you NOT do?

-- Don't ignore an eviction notice — even if you think it's wrong, you need to respond within the deadline or you may lose your right to dispute it.
+- Don't ignore the notice.
+Even if it's wrong, you need to respond inside the deadline or you may lose the right to dispute it.

-- Don't agree verbally to move out without getting legal advice first.
+- Don't agree verbally to move out without legal advice — verbal agreements come back as "voluntary surrenders" in front of the tribunal.

-- Don't retaliate by damaging the property — it will hurt your case.
+- Don't retaliate by damaging the property.
+Tribunals notice, and it will sink an otherwise winnable case.